geo-systems/geo-systems.github.io/products/file-content-finder/index.md

     height: 95
 ---

-<strong>File Content Finder</strong> is a desktop app for searching inside file contents.
+<strong>File Content Finder</strong> is a desktop search app for macOS and Windows that searches inside file contents — not just filenames.
-It is built for people who work with large document libraries.

-Do you have documents spread across multiple formats?
-Need to quickly find the right contract, report, or research paper?
-<strong>File Content Finder</strong> is designed for that workflow.
+If you work with large document libraries spread across multiple formats, <strong>File Content Finder</strong> is built for that workflow.
+It reads the actual text inside PDFs, Word documents, Excel spreadsheets, images (via OCR), and more — returning matches in real time without any prior indexing.

-It is the perfect tool for academics, educators, administrators, and other knowledge workers.
+The perfect tool for academics, legal professionals, administrators, and anyone who needs to find a specific contract, report, or record quickly.

-Unlike tools that only search by file name, it reads actual file content across many common document types and returns matches in real time, without indexing.

 <ul class="key-facts">
     <li>⚡ Real-time</li>